Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Case Study for CommonGen Task

 \section{Case Study for CommonGen Task}

-In the~\autoref{app:tab:full_case_study}, we compare the multiple generations from vanilla CommonGen and CommonSyn-finetuned model using Qwen2.5-7B-Instruct model.
+In~\autoref{app:tab:full_case_study}, we compare the multiple generations from vanilla CommonGen and CommonSyn-finetuned model using Qwen2.5-7B-Instruct model.
 For each concept set, we sample four independent generations from each model to illustrate output diversity, concept coverage, and commonsense plausibility.
-In the result, we can find although vanilla model can generate plausible sentences, the sentences it generates are highly redundant.
-The sentences that are generated by CommonGen-finetuned model sometimes will are commonsense-conflicting (``Dog throws the Frisbee for another dog to catch.'').
+In the result, we can find although the vanilla model can generate plausible sentences, the sentences it generates are highly redundant.
+The sentences generated by CommonGen-finetuned model are sometimes commonsense-conflicting (``Dog throws the Frisbee for another dog to catch.'').
 However, the model fine-tuned on our CommonSyn generates both high quality and diversity sentences.